peburrows/validates_as_postal_code/README.markdown

   # when :country parameter is a Symbol
   # validate depending on the value of a specific field in the model
   validates_as_postal_code :postal_code, :country => :cardholder_country
+</code></pre>

 ### Caveats

-Currenty, validates_as_postal_code supports the US, Canada and countries from the EU.
+Currenty supports the US, Canada and countries from the EU.
 Also, **This is very much beta and things may change**